 However… although they don’t fit the “legal” definition of a pyramid scheme… no one can say that the overall structure of the organization is not built in such a way.

-At the top of LuLaRoe's about page it says, “Through Fashion We Create Freedom”.
+At the top of LuLaRoe's our story page it says, “Through Fashion We Create Freedom”.
 But the only way to create that freedom is by leveraging the time, money and effort of other people in your downline.
 In other words, freedom comes from being at the top of the pyramid.

 In my opinion, however, not every one has an equal chance.
 No more than anyone has an equal chance of becoming an A-list actor, a famous singer, or world class athlete.